gesman/bitcoin-payments-for-woocommerce/readme.txt

 == Description ==

-You online store must use WooCommerce platform (free wordpress plugin).
+Your online store must use WooCommerce platform (free wordpress plugin).
 Once you installed and activated WooCommerce, you may install and activate Bitcoin Payments for WooCommerce.

 = Benefits =